Soapy Massage in Bangkok: The Complete Guide

 - Venue looks run-down or bathrooms are poorly maintained

-- Prices quoted verbally are different from what you saw online or at the door
+- Prices quoted verbally differ from what you saw online or at the door

 - Aggressive touts outside trying to steer you in with unrealistic promises